GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

 buffer writable in the callback function with `gst_buffer_make_writable ()`.

-Pad probes are suited best for looking at data as it passes through the pipeline.
-If you need to modify data, you should better write your own GStreamer element.
-Base classes like GstAudioFilter, GstVideoFilter or GstBaseTransform make this fairly easy.
+Pad probes are best suited for looking at data as it passes through the pipeline.
+If you need to modify data, you should rather write your own GStreamer element.
+Base classes like `GstAudioFilter`, `GstVideoFilter` or `GstBaseTransform` make this fairly easy.

 If you just want to inspect buffers as they pass through the pipeline, you don't even need to set up pad probes.
 You could also just insert an identity element into the pipeline and connect to its "handoff" signal.
-The identity element also provides a few useful debugging tools like the "dump" property or the "last-message" property (the latter is enabled by passing the '-v' switch to gst-launch and by setting the silent property on the identity to FALSE).
+The identity element also provides a few useful debugging tools like the `dump` and `last-message` properties; the latter is enabled by passing the '-v' switch to `gst-launch` and setting the `silent` property on the identity to `FALSE`.

-### Play a region of a media file
+### Play a section of a media file

-In this example we will show you how to play back a region of a media file.
-The goal is to only play the part of a file from 2 seconds to 5 seconds and then EOS.
+In this example we will show you how to play back a section of a media file.
+The goal is to only play the part from 2 to 5 seconds and then quit.

-In a first step we will set a uridecodebin element to the PAUSED state and make sure that we block all the source pads that are created.
-When all the source pads are blocked, we have data on all source pads and we say that the uridecodebin is prerolled.
+In a first step we will set a `uridecodebin` element to the `PAUSED` state and make sure that we block all the source pads that are created.
+When all the source pads are blocked, we have data on all of them and we say that the `uridecodebin` is prerolled.

 In a prerolled pipeline we can ask for the duration of the media and we can also perform seeks.
-We are interested in performing a seek operation on the pipeline to select the range of media that we are interested in.
+We are interested in performing a seek operation on the pipeline to select the 2-to-5-seconds section.

-After we configure the region we are interested in, we can link the sink element, unblock the source pads and set the pipeline to the playing state.
-You will see that exactly the requested region is played by the sink before it goes to EOS.
+After we configure the section we want, we can link the sink element, unblock the source pads and set the pipeline to the `PLAYING` state.
+You will see that exactly the requested region is displayed by the sink before it goes to `EOS`.

-What follows is an example application that loosly follows this algorithm.
+Here is the code:

 ``` c
 #include <gst/gst.h>

 static GMainLoop *loop;